Compression Molding Precision by Davies

 What are the benefits of compression molding?

-Compression molding is known for its ability to mold large and fairly complex parts with excellent surface finish and accuracy.
+This molding process is known for its ability to mold large and fairly complex parts with excellent surface finish and accuracy.
 Compression MoldingAlso, the absence of shear forces during the molding process reduces the formation of what are called knit lines.
 Knit lines are lines on the product that occurs when the resin meets and joins together.
-The benefit of this process is a stronger and more structurally sound compression molded part as compared to other molding methods such as injection molding.
+The benefit of this process is a stronger and more structurally sound molded part as compared to other molding methods such as injection molding.

 An additional advantage of compression molding is that the fibers are less likely to degrade in the composite materials.
 Fiber reinforcements, such as fiberglass, play a critical role in improving the strength and stiffness in the molded parts.
-During compression molding, the fibers are subjected to less shear stress, as compared to injection molding, preserving the length and alignment more effectively.
-Having less stress on the fibers allows for leads to an improved final product.
+During the compression molding process, the fibers are subjected to less shear stress, as compared to injection molding, preserving the length and alignment more effectively.
+Having less stress on the fibers leads to an improved final product.

 Davies capability to mold these types of materials allows for creating lightweight, high-performance components for a wide range of industry partners.